jcm-co/project1/README.md

 ## Summary
 ____
-James an average person is looking to see if there is an alternative option that he can retire earlier based on his age, savings and lifestyle.

-James has done some calculations on his Superfund, but has found that, it will take a lot of time to achieve his goal, so he decided to look out for an alternative investment strategy.

-James is whiling to take some risk and would like to see if investing into the Market would help him to achieve his goal.
-He would like then to use a tool that can predict him how he would end up in the next 10, 20 and 30 years based on an initial investment and savings every year.
+James is keen to retire early, based on the FIRE principle.
+He’d like to assess based on his age, savings and lifestyle what that would look like.
+Unfortunately, James will have to work a long time to reach Financially Independent Retire Early status.

+A wise person suggests James to invest on the stock exchange, to speed up the process.
+James would like to see some proof of what that would look like.
+A brilliant tool is shown to James, which has  10, 20 and 30 year return simulations including risk assessment.

 James, is also thinking that if he could save a bit of money on cost living, he would end up with more and having a good retirement life.
 So for that, James would like to analysis the cost living expenses in different countries and see if he better off moving into another country.

 ## Questions:

-1. When would you like to retire?

-2. If you would like to retire sooner, would Superannuation be the best retirement plan?
+1. What does James his personal financial situation looks like?
+2. Does he have a chance of achieving FIRE status?
+3. What would be the impact of compounded investments?
+4. The hypothesis supports that investing would be a wise decision.
+What investment strategy would we recommend for James based on investment duration (10y / 20y / 30y).
+5. What is the risk on these investment?

-3. What would be an alternative investment strategy for retirement plan?
+6. What would be an alternative investment strategy for retirement plan?

-4. Would the Market be a good alternative for investment and what would be its risk?

-5. How much returns would you have if investing into the Market over next 10, 20 & 30 years?

-6. Could a new relocation be a good option to save more money?

-7. What would the more affordable places?

-8. What location can I afford based on my savings?
+7. If James would relocate, given the savings he would have at the time of what would be a an interesting location for James?
+8. Are there other factors that influence where to move to?

 ## Data:

-### - Personal Analysis Data: (JC)
+### - FIRE Calculator
+* In this section the tool gathers information from the end user, to make a FIRE assessment

 ### - Market Analysis & Retirement Tool Data:
 We used yfinance to fetch historical data of 5 major Indexes market.
 We used then https://au.finance.yahoo.com/ and collected the data history of S&P500, NASDAQ Composite, S&P/ASX 200, Dow Jones Commodity & BTC.